PhyAVBench: A Challenging Audio Physics-Sensitivity Benchmark for Physically Grounded Text-to-Audio-Video Generation: Related Work

 \textbf{Task-Specific Evaluation.} Beyond general generation quality, significant research efforts have been directed towards specific dimensions of audio-visual correspondence.
-Addressing temporal precision, \textit{PEAVS}~\cite{goncalves2024peavs} establishes a perceptual metric grounded in human opinion, while Mo et al.~\cite{mo2024text} propose quantitative standards for visual alignment and temporal consistency.
-In the spatial domain, \textit{SAVGBench}~\cite{shimada2024savgbench} and \textit{Real Acoustic Fields}~\cite{chen2024real} evaluate the alignment of spatial audio with visual sources and room acoustics, respectively.
-Furthermore, specialized benchmarks target distinct generative sub-tasks: \textit{FoleyBench}~\cite{dixit2025foleybench} focuses on category diversity and causality in video-to-audio synthesis; \textit{DualDub}~\cite{tian2025dualdub} addresses the joint synthesis of speech and background tracks; and \textit{LVAS-Bench}~\cite{zhang2025long} tackles the consistency challenges inherent in long-form video-to-audio synthesis.
+Addressing temporal precision, PEAVS~\cite{goncalves2024peavs} establishes a perceptual metric grounded in human opinion, while Mo et al.~\cite{mo2024text} propose quantitative standards for visual alignment and temporal consistency.
+In the spatial domain, SAVGBench~\cite{shimada2024savgbench} and Real Acoustic Fields~\cite{chen2024real} evaluate the alignment of spatial audio with visual sources and room acoustics, respectively.
+Furthermore, specialized benchmarks target distinct generative sub-tasks: FoleyBench~\cite{dixit2025foleybench} focuses on category diversity and causality in video-to-audio synthesis; DualDub~\cite{tian2025dualdub} addresses the joint synthesis of speech and background tracks; and LVAS-Bench~\cite{zhang2025long} tackles the consistency challenges inherent in long-form video-to-audio synthesis.
 Despite the improved coverage of semantic and spatio-temporal metrics, these benchmarks offer limited coverage of explicit audio-physical principles such as the Doppler effect, material-dependent acoustic properties, and sound propagation speed, and lack controlled variable settings.
-Consequently, they are insufficient for diagnosing models' understanding of physically grounded audio–visual relationships, underscoring the necessity for a dedicated evaluation framework centered on audio-physical fidelity.
+Consequently, they are insufficient for diagnosing models' understanding of physically grounded audio-visual relationships, underscoring the necessity for a dedicated evaluation framework centered on audio-physical fidelity.
 Therefore, we present PhyAVBench to systematically evaluate the audio-physics grounding ability of existing T2AV models.
-Table~\ref{tab:comparison} compares our PhyAVBench with existing T2AV benchmarks.
+Tab.~\ref{tab:comparison} compares our PhyAVBench with existing T2AV benchmarks.